altoxml/board/minutes/2018-07-26 ALTO Board Meeting Minutes.md

 this work is not currently open and the confidence metrics come from [Transkribus](https://transkribus.eu/Transkribus/).
 Clemens will invite Günter and his team to participate in a call with the ALTO Board.

-The Board agreed that handwritten text is in scope for ALTO and that this might be a good opportunity for ALTO to provide an  open standard for handwritting systems.
+The Board agreed that handwritten text is within scope for ALTO and that this might be a good opportunity for ALTO to provide an  open standard for handwritting systems.
 Frederick has contacts at [Family First](https://www.familysearch.org/) and Brigham Young University, organizations that do research on handwritting recognition, and will check to see if there is interest in participating in the ALTO Board.